librecaptcha/lc-core/README.md

 If a `config.json` file is not present in the `data/` folder, the app creates one, and this can be modified to customize the app features, such as which CAPTCHAs are enabled and their difficulty settings.

+More details can be found [in the wiki](https://github.com/librecaptcha/lc-core/wiki/Configuration)

 ## Why LibreCaptcha?

 ### Eliminate dependency on a third-party